 Achieve Higher Profit Margins

-In the FMCG market you are largely selling goods that come with pre-set expectations.
+In the FMCG CRM market you are largely selling goods that come with pre-set expectations.
 This means that you cannot depend on innovation to command a higher price.

 In this sense, you can achieve a better product margin only through tightly integrating different products.
 Usually, your final price will be depending on the actual cost of production and overhead costs.
 (Overstocking and unsold cost).